 Or are they?

-Dandelions, which are technically herbs, were first brought to this continent by the colonists, and the yellow flowers and their greens were beloved for their innumerable health benefits.
-Dandelions can be used to make tea, wine, salads, and other edible side dishes and are rich in vitamins and antioxidants.
+Dandelions, which are technically herbs, were first brought to this continent by the colonists, and the yellow flowers and their greens were loved for their numerous health benefits.
+You can use dandelions to make tea, wine, salads, and other edible side dishes.
+They are also rich in vitamins and antioxidants.

-“One cup of dandelion greens contains almost twice as much iron as spinach and over 500 percent of your daily intake of vitamin K, which may play a role in fighting Alzheimer’s disease,” reports Michelle Jarvie of the Michigan State University Extension service. “[The] root extract has been shown, in some studies, to fight certain types of cancer.”
+“One cup of dandelion greens contains almost twice as much iron as spinach and over 500 percent of your daily intake of vitamin K, which may play a role in fighting Alzheimer’s disease,” according to the Michigan State University Extension service’s Michelle Jarvie. “[The] root extract has been shown, in some studies, to fight certain types of cancer.”

 What are Dandelions?